sbkoth/sbkoth-intro-page/content/services/observability.md

 - Actionable alerting and incident response workflows
 - Custom dashboards for business and technical KPIs
 - Performance bottleneck identification and resolution
+- Cost optimization for observability infrastructure
+- Correlation of metrics, logs, and traces
+- Capacity planning using historical telemetry data